Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: List decoding algebraic-geometric codes with subfield evaluation points

-The following result is a fundamental fact about algebraic-geometric codes. \begin{lemma} The above code $C(m;l)$ is an $\Fm$-linear code over $\Fm$, rate at least $\frac{l-g+1}{N}$, and minimum distance at least $N -l$. \end{lemma} We now present a list decoding algorithm for the above codes.
+We now present a list decoding algorithm for the above codes.
 The algorithm follows the linear-algebraic list decoding algorithm for RS codes.
-Suppose a codeword encoding $f \in \cL_m((k+2g-1)\Pin)$ is transmitted and received as $\by=(y_1,y_2,\dots,y_N)$.
+It is quite similar to that of folded algebraic-geometric codes.
+Suppose a codeword encoding $f \in \cL_m((k+2\g-1)\Pin)$ is transmitted and received as $\by=(y_1,y_2,\dots,y_N)$.

 Given such a received word, we will interpolate a nonzero linear polynomial over $F_m$